 Special resistances are usually small.
-Here the resistance due to idler tilting and skirt resistance is ignored.
-There being no discharge plough the resistance due to plough is ignored.
+Here, the resistance due to idler tilting and skirt resistance is ignored.
+There is no discharge plough the resistance due to plough is ignored.
 For belt speeds greater than 3 m/s, the edge clearances are applicable.

 Pingback: 10 Fundamentals About Screw Conveyor Working | The Complete Beginner's Guide To Screw Conveyor Applications | Screw Conveyor Pdf